hashicorp/terraform-provider-google/website/docs/r/notebooks_instance.html.markdown

 * `no_public_ip` -
   (Optional)
-  no public IP will be assigned to this instance.
+  No public IP will be assigned to this instance.

 * `no_proxy_access` -
   (Optional)
-  the notebook instance will not register with the proxy..
+  The notebook instance will not register with the proxy..

 * `network` -
   (Optional)